Looking for a substitute for petimezi? We've got you covered.

 Honey can be a great substitute for Petimezi, offering natural sweetness and viscosity.
 It's perfect in marinades or dressings, though it's less tangy than Petimezi.

 Molasses can substitute Petimezi when you need a rich, dark syrup with deep flavor.
-It’s more robust and slightly bitter, so use it in savory dishes or baked goods for added depth.
+It's more strong and slightly bitter, so use it in savory dishes or baked goods for added depth.